msmerlak/beyond-may/papers/response-referee.md

     *The authors do not seem to consider the condition for the feasibility of the fixed points (x\* >= 0), which is critical.
 This oversight, especially evident in Equations 11 and 12, i.e., Eq.
 12 or its Gaussian approximation are normalized from 0 or from -infty to infty?
 I think this is a very relevant issue calling into question the appropriateness of the results.*

-We thank the referee for highlighting this oversight.
+We thank the referee for raising this point.
 We have now specified that the distribution in Eq.(11) is defined form zero to infinity and we point to reference [17] where a discussion on feasibility for systems described by this kind of distribution is present.

 - *Lack of Proper Scaling:*